pleasework-sh/intro-programming-with-cpp/Fall2024/0-environment-setup-and-tools/7-running-your-first-cpp-file.md

 You may be prompted to enter your user password.

 # Contents of the helloworld.cpp file
 Note the contents of this file.
-You will need to paste it into gedit later before you run it.
+You will need to paste it into gedit later before you run and compile the file.

 You can copy and paste it directly from below.
 ```c++